 The care needed to craft a book, it’s bigger than that poured in a magazine, a blog or a newspaper.

 Let me tell you here below some of those I liked the most.

 Intermediate French: Reading books is darn useful

-These are just few of those I’d sugges you to read with attention:
+These are just a few of those I’d suggest you read with attention:

-Nobel Prize in 2014, Patrick Modiano is one of the pillar of French literature.
+Nobel Prize in 2014, Patrick Modiano is a pillar of French literature.

 Intermediate French: Conquer the B2

 You’ve completed your Using French by Assimil, read some books, trained your oral and written abilities.